nisenchris/ld_ai_config_metrics_populator/README.md

 ### Key Functions

 - `csat_tracker(percent_chance)`: Determines if a CSAT event should be tracked based on a given percentage chance.
+- `error_occurred(error_rate)`: Determines if an error should be simulated based on a given error rate.
-- `create_multi_context()`: Creates a multi-context combining user, device, and organization contexts.
+- `create_multi_context()`: Creates a multi-context combining user, device, organization, and request contexts.
 - `callLD()`: Main function to evaluate flags and send track events to LaunchDarkly.

+### Context Types

+The simulator uses a multi-context approach with four context kinds:

+1. **User Context**: Includes attributes like name, plan, role, metro, and age.
+2. **Device Context**: Includes attributes like OS, type, and version.
+3. **Organization Context**: Includes attributes like name and region.
+4. **Request Context**: Includes attributes like type, plan, priority, and source.

 ### Example Output

 The script will print various tracking information to the console, such as:
-- Flag variation
+- Flag variation key
-- Latency tracked
-- Error rate tracked
-- Version key
+- Tracking number and progress
-- Track data
+- Track data (variation key and config key)
+- Success/error tracking
+- Token usage metrics
+- Duration metrics
+- Time to first token metrics

+## Environment Variables

+The `.env` file controls various aspects of the simulation:

+- `SDK_KEY`: Your LaunchDarkly SDK key
+- `CONFIG_KEY`: The feature flag key to evaluate (e.g., "chatbot-model-version")
+- CSAT success rates for each model
-- Successfully tracked activity for different models
+- Error rates for each model
+- Token ranges for input and output
+- Duration ranges
+- Time to first token ranges
+- Number of iterations to run

 ## Contributing